Ecurie Ecosse: 2011 revival

 In 2011, team boss Hugh McCaig announced that four young drivers, Alasdair McCaig, Andrew Smith, Joe Twyman and Oliver Bryant, would revive the team once more and drive a return to sports car racing for the team, 25 years after winning the World Sportscar Championship in 1986 in the C2 class.
 The team entered an Aston Martin DBRS9, along with the help of Aston Martin Racing partner team Barwell Motorsport, into the 2011 24 Hours of Spa in the GT3 class.

 2026 revival

 To celebrate the team's 70th anniversary of their overall 1956 24 Hours of Le Mans win, it was announced they would debut in the 2025-26 Asian Le Mans Series with Blackthorn.
-The Écurie Écosse Blackthorn Aston Martin Vantage AMR GT3 Evo will be piloted by Jonny Adam, Giacomo Petrobelli and Kobe Pauwels, and could pave the way for qualification to the 2026 24 Hours of Le Mans and a request to enter the 2026 European Le Mans Series.
+The Ecurie Ecosse Blackthorn Aston Martin Vantage AMR GT3 Evo will be piloted by Jonny Adam, Giacomo Petrobelli and Kobe Pauwels, and could pave the way for qualification to the 2026 24 Hours of Le Mans and a request to enter the 2026 European Le Mans Series.